upsun/wp-ms-dbu/README.md

 command will automatically ingest the route information.

 ##### app-name
-If you are running this command in a Platform.sh/Upsun.com preview environments, you do not need to include the `--app-name` parameter; `app-name` will automatically be retrieved via the `PLATFORM_APPLICATION_NAME` environment variable.
+If you are running this command in a Platform.sh/Upsun.com preview environment, you do not need to include the `--app-name` parameter; `app-name` will automatically be retrieved via the `PLATFORM_APPLICATION_NAME` environment variable.
 If you are running the `update` command elsewhere, you will need to provide an app name that matches the `upstream` property in your routes json .
 See [routes](#routes).